sst/guide/_chapters/add-the-session-to-the-state.md

 }
 ```

-Now head over to your browser and try logging in with the admin credentials we created in the [Create a Cognito Test User]({% link _chapters/create-a-cognito-test-user.md %}) chapter.
+Now head over to your browser and try logging in with the admin credentials we created in the [Secure Our Serverless APIs]({% link _chapters/secure-our-serverless-apis.md %}) chapter.
 You should see the Logout button appear right away.
-TODO: CHECK THE LINK

 ![Login state updated screenshot](/assets/login-state-updated.png)